UniversalDevicesInc-PG3/udi-poly-notification/README.md

 ### ISY Network Resource

-This allows creating simple network resources that don't have to contain all the necessary paramaters for the Service, like user key, api key, devices, ...
+This allows creating simple network resources that doesn't need to contain all the necessary paramaters for the Service, like user key, api key, devices, ...

 - Create a Network Resource
   - http